 Makes: about 10-12 small bars

-1/2 cup peanut butter or almond butter
+- ½ cup peanut butter or almond butter

-1/3 cup honey
+- ⅓ cup honey

-1/4 cup coconut oil (or another oil of your choice)
+- ¼ cup coconut oil (or another oil of your choice)

-1 cup oats (I used organic quick oats)
+- 1 cup oats (I used organic quick oats)

-1 cup total of any combination of: finely chopped nuts, unsweetened coconut flakes, sunflower seeds, dried fruit, dark chocolate chips
+- 1 cup total of any combination of: finely chopped nuts, unsweetened coconut flakes, sunflower seeds, dried fruit, dark chocolate chips

 - Choose your favorite combination of coconut flakes, chopped nuts, sunflower seeds, dried fruit and dark chocolate chips, to equal a total of ONE CUP.
 Pour in and stir well.